Atrejoe/SPA-Call-Manager-Pro/README.md

 # SPA Call Manager Pro
 Call management &amp; personal directory for Linksys &amp; Cisco phones.

+> Maintenance warning: since I no longer have this phone to my disposal, development stopped.

 This is the free (as in beer) open-sourced version from [spacallmanager.com](http://www.spacallmanager.com/)

 # Installation instructions